 The Regional Commissioner must sign all rosters and all player ID cards and this will not be done for teams that are not selected in a fair manner using the pre-determined selection criteria.
 This is also in fairness to the Regional Commissioner who is typically the one contacted by parents who want to question why their kid was not selected.

-At least two players need to be selected to each team whose parents are certified referees or will become certified referees and are willing to referee in the tournaments in the spring.
+At least two and often three players need to be selected to each team whose parents are certified referees or will become certified referees and are willing to referee in the tournaments in the winter and spring.
 At least one player must be selected whose parent is willing to assist with coaching and one player must be chosen whose parent is willing to be team manager.

 Region 45 has no guarantees of receiving any field permits for the winter and spring.
-Last year, we did get a few days a week on the All Weather Turf at Graham Middle School .
 We do not get to pick our days so the team would have to practice on the days we get assigned field space, NO EXCEPTIONS.
-Any space that we do manage to get will be distributed evenly by the Spring Select Committee for practice use only.
+Any space we manage to get will be distributed evenly by the Select Committee for training use only.
 The use of any other field is strongly discouraged as organized practices on non-permitted space especially during their field rest period can seriously jeopardize our ability to get field permits for our primary fall season.

-Q – If I coached on a team last spring, can I assume that I am the coach this spring?
+Q – If I coached on a team last Select season, can I assume I am the coach this season?

-Q – Will the kids who made a spring select team last year be guaranteed a spot this spring?
+Q – Will the kids who made a Select team last year be guaranteed a spot this season?

 A – Not necessarily.
-All kids who express interest need a fair shot to make the team and in the end, the best players who are going to form the best team need to be selected.
-Players who played last spring should have a leg up given the skills they learned and number of practices and games they played in.
+All kids who express interest need a fair shot to make the team and in the end, the best players who form the best team need to be selected keeping in mind volunteers are needed first & foremost to make those teams (coaches and refs).
+Players who played last season should have a leg up given the skills they learned and number of practices and games they played in.

-Q – Can I keep my team together from last spring?
+Q – Can I keep my team together from last season?

-Q – Beyond coaching, what is the level of work required for spring soccer?
+Q – Beyond coaching, what is the level of work required for Select Soccer?

-A – Spring soccer is a large time commitment.
-Practices will be held 1-2 times per week, the team may play in a Spring league and there will be travel to 4 or more tournaments.
+A – Select Soccer is a large time commitment.
+Practices will be held 1-2 times per week, the team may play in the Pacific Coast Spring Soccer League and there will be travel to four or more tournaments.
 If you do not have the time to head coach, submitting your name to assist with coaching may be a better option.
 It is highly recommended that once the team is formed, that the head coach assign a team manager and a treasurer (coaches should not handle money as it is a conflict of interest).
 Applications to the tournaments will be necessary very soon after the team is selected.
-Although the Spring Select Coordinator will send out reminders on occasion, each team is responsible for filling out their own application, working with the Regional Treasurer on obtaining the region check for the tournament and working with the Regional Commissioner on obtaining signed rosters, player ID cards, and if necessary, coach ID cards.
+Although the Select Coordinator will send out reminders on occasion, each team is responsible for filling out their own application, working with the Regional Treasurer on obtaining the region check for the tournament and working with the Regional Commissioner on obtaining signed rosters, player ID cards, and if necessary, coach ID cards.

-Q – I want to coach an Under-10 team but have not been involved with the spring select or tournament process before.
+Q – I want to coach an Under-10 team but have not been involved with the Select or tournament process before.

 Q – Are there any exceptions to the coach certification training requirement?